FistOfHit/SixRackUnits/newsletters/2025/april_2025/april_2025.md

 *In 2Q24 Google introduced the "Trillium" TPUv6 (Tensor processing unit), a continuation of their remarkably power-efficient series of custom AI accelerators available on GCP (Google cloud platform).
 Now, the series continues but with an unexpected progression: Inference and training are no-longer being assigned to two different versions in the same generation.
 The "Ironwood" TPUv7 appears to take on both workloads but the marketing around it confuses many.*

-Google's latest in their custom silicon for AI workloads, the "Ironwood" TPUv7 has just been announced.
+Google's latest in their custom silicon for AI workloads, the "Ironwood" TPUv7 has just been [announced](https://blog.google/products/google-cloud/ironwood-tpu-age-of-inference/).
 It's unclear yet what stage of production it's at, or when it will be generally available for public GCP users, but some specs are available now.
-Of all the information provided, the most controversial statement made was a misguided (or even dishonest) comparison between a TPU "pod" and the worlds most computationally capable supercomputer, El Capitan.
+Of all the information provided, the most controversial statement made was a misguided (or even dishonest) comparison between a TPU "pod" and the worlds most computationally capable supercomputer, [El Capitan](https://www.top500.org/system/180307/).

-The "Top500" organisation maintains a list of the worlds most powerful supercomputers ranked by their performance in a linear algebra benchmark.
+The "[Top500](https://www.top500.org/)" organisation maintains a list of the worlds most powerful supercomputers ranked by their performance in a linear algebra benchmark, [Linpack](https://www.netlib.org/benchmark/hpl/).
 El capitan, placing first as of 4Q24, combines over 43,000 AMD MI300A APUs (CPU + GPU on the same package) to achieve a real performance of 1.74 exaFLOPs at FP64, with a theoretical peak at 2.74.
-TPUv7 pods on the other hand use their 2 or 3-dimensional torus network topology to combine 9,216 chips (not devices) into a single computational domain.
+TPUv7 pods on the other hand use their 2 or 3-dimensional torus network topology to combine 9,216 chips (not devices) into a single computational domain and the performance per chip provided in the announcement is a theoretical peak as opposed to a measured benchmark, and is very likely for FP8 or FP16 as opposed to FP64.
+Google's claim therefore of reaching a 24x advantage in exaFLOPs over El Capitan has been received poorly by analysts with opinions generally skewing towards it being grossly misleading.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/tpuv7.png)

+Focusing on the chip itself, it appears that the v7 is a natural successor to the [v5p](https://cloud.google.com/blog/products/ai-machine-learning/introducing-cloud-tpu-v5p-and-ai-hypercomputer), the "performant" version of the 5th generation which aimed to handle both lighter inferencing workloads as well as AI model training use cases, (in contrast to the v5e or "efficient") rather than the [v6](https://cloud.google.com/blog/products/compute/introducing-trillium-6th-gen-tpus) which was likely focused on inferencing only.
+Finally, looking at the specs ([1](https://blog.google/products/google-cloud/ironwood-tpu-age-of-inference/) [2](https://www.theregister.com/2025/04/10/googles_7thgen_ironwood_tpus_debut/) [3](https://www.nextplatform.com/2025/04/09/with-ironwood-tpu-google-pushes-the-ai-accelerator-to-the-floor/) [4](https://xpu.pub/2025/04/16/google-ironwood/)):

+* 4614 TFLOPs at FP8 (~2300 BF16)
+* 192GB HBM at 7.2TB/s - likely 6 stacks of [Micron's 12hi HBM3E](https://www.micron.com/products/memory/hbm/hbm3e#:~:text=Micron's%20HBM3E%20delivers%20pin%20speed,using%20a%2012%2Dhigh%20stack.)
+* Likely 4 (possibly 6) ports of ICI at 1.2TB/s bidirectional
+* ICI domain size of 9216, possibly in a 96x96 2D torus or 32x32x9 3D torus
+* 4 x 256x256 MXU (systolic arrays), providing 65536 MACs/cycle
+* Estimates of up to ~1kW per chip

 ## China's answer to the NVL72 - Huawei's CloudMatrix 384